-- 24 credits in mathematics or related fields, normally at least 18 credits of which are mathematics courses at PG level; - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of studies.
-Maximum number of credits to be earned from this course is 4; - MATH 6990 MPhil Thesis Research; and - Presentation and oral defense of the MPhil thesis.
+- 24 credits in mathematics or related fields, normally at least 18 credits of which are mathematics courses at PG level: - Completion and passing LANG 5010 Postgraduate English for Science Studies, which should be taken in the first year of study.
+The 1 credit earned from LANG 5010 cannot be counted towards the credit requirements: - All full-time students are required to take and pass MATH 6900 Mathematics Seminar in their first four regular terms of studies.
+Maximum number of credits to be earned from this course is 4: - Registration in MATH 6990 MPhil Thesis Research; and - Presentation and oral defense of the MPhil thesis.